- Reference >

 string.
 Currently, begins once there are at least 2 error messages with

-total size greater than 1MB
+total size greater than 1MB.

 The sizes and grouping mechanics are internal performance details and are subject to change in future versions.

-list of operations on a
+Executing an ordered list of operations on a

 sharded collection will generally be slower than executing an

-unordered
+unordered list

 since with an ordered list, each operation must wait for the previous